 Stovetop Instructions

 - In a large saucepan, melt the butter over low heat, stirring continuously.
-Once melted, add in the marshmallows and continue stirring until they have completely melted with the butter.
+Once melted, add in the marshmallows and continue stirring until they have nearly completely melted with the butter.
 Remove from stovetop.3 tablespoons salted butter, 4 cups miniature marshmallows

 - Pour in the Rice Krispies and stir until they are evenly coated with the melted marshmallow and butter.6 cups Rice Krispies cereal